 Neuralink (Est.) $10,000-$50,000

 Rigid-electrode rivals lag in bandwidth, justifying Neuralink's premium.
-Non-invasive hats (~$500) offer lower entry but lack permanence.
+Non-invasive hats (~$500) offer lower entry but lack permanence and very little long-term potential.

 TL;DR

-Neuralink implant costs start at zero for 2025 trial patients, with Elon Musk forecasting $1,000-$2,000 devices and $10,500 procedures scaling to Apple Watch levels by 2027.
-Insurance will cap early outlays at $40,000-$50,000, far below DBS alternatives, as 15+ implants prove safety.
-Backed by $9B valuation and global trials, Neuralink delivers affordable autonomy—thought-controlled lives for quadriplegia, ALS, and blindness—unlocking Elon Musk's vision for universal brain interfaces.
+Neuralink implant costs start at zero for trial patients, with Elon Musk forecasting $1,000-$3,000 devices and $10,500 procedures scaling to Apple Watch levels by 2027.
+Insurance will cap early outlays at $40,000-$50,000, far below DBS alternatives, as 12+ implants prove safety.
+Backed by $9B valuation and global trials, Neuralink delivers affordable autonomy: thought-controlled lives for quadriplegia, ALS, and blindness, unlocking Elon Musk's vision for universal brain interfaces.